Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 • The hiring process may be more rigorous and intensive to build a maintenance team

-• Each property maintenance professional’s salary must be factored into the property owner’s budget
+• Each property maintenance professional’s salary factors into the property owner’s budget

 • More pressure for the property to run smoothly and issues to be addressed promptly with an in-house team